olegkimx/olegkimx/README.md

 Hello, I'm Oleg.
 A recent graduate from UBC Sauder (BCom) and an incoming Master of Business Analytics (MBAN) student.

+GitHub is under maintenance.
+I will be using GitHub as my portfolio domain.

-Querying data using SQL.
+1. Querying data using SQL.
-Generate reports and perform ad-hoc data analysis using SQL.
+2. Manipulating data using Python.
-Developing dashboards on Tableau and Looker Studio.
+3. Developing dashboards on Tableau and PowerBI.
-Data analysis and reporting using Google Sheets and Excel.
+4. Data analysis and reporting using R.

 📚 Projects